SiRyno/Security-Analysis-ML/README.md

 A WebApp designed to analyse the securities of the National Stock Exchange India (NSE).

 ## Features
-- [x] Chart of the data along with the rediction of the next day using different Machine Learning Techniques.
+- [x] Chart of the data along with the prediction of the next day using different Machine Learning Techniques.
 - [x] Tweets related to security using the Twitter API.

 ## To-Do